ryansutc/data_diff/README.md

 </p>

 ## Summary
-Using Pandas package to compare two tables with simular schema but different data.
+Using Pandas package to compare two tables with simular schema but different data. **VERY DRAFT**.
+Works only with csv files at present.

 ### Example 1: